silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 		);
 	}

-If you assign a single string value, you can set it to be either a [api:FormField] or [api:SearchFilter].
+If you assign a single string value, you can set it to be either a [api:SilverStripe\Forms/FormField] or [api:SilverStripe\ORM\Filters\SearchFilter].
 To specify both, you can assign an array:

 	:::php